-Then, after it is offered to the Lord, what remains is accepted as remnants from the Lord, as prasada.
-This represents a complete circle in which God accepts our offering of the body, mind and soul and gives back the mercy, prasada, of the Lord.
+Then, after it is offered to the Lord, what remains is accepted as remnants from the Lord, as prasad.
+This represents a complete circle in which God accepts our offering of the body, mind, and soul and gives back the mercy, prasad, of the Lord.

 Purpose of offering food to God before eating

-We often see that food preparations are offered to the Deities during the worship.
-Or even in homes of devotees, food is prepared and then offered to the Deities in the family temple room before anyone else accepts it.
-Then it is taken as prasada or mercy of the Deities or God as spiritualized food.
+We often see that food preparation is offered to the Deities during worship.
+Or even in the homes of devotees, food is prepared and then offered to the Deities in the family temple room before anyone else accepts it.
+Then it is taken as prasad or mercy of the Deities or God as spiritualized food.
 Even in many western homes food is taken only after observing a prayer.
 This is a recognition that whatever blessings we receive in life is a result of the Lord’s arrangement.

 After all, everything is God’s property, and we are merely borrowing it.
 So we offer to God whatever we accept before taking it ourselves.
 We can especially do this with food.
 Furthermore, it has been detected that the particles of food change when prayers are said over it.
 So offering the food increases the high level of energy that goes into it that would otherwise not be there.